HaotianZhangAI4Science/AI-Physics-DrugDiscovery/pdb_blog/README.md

 #### Compute the pocket of a protein cavity.

 using fpocket to detect the possible pockets.
-Like the directory, af_pocket_out.
+Like the provided directory, af_pocket_out.

 <div align=center>
 <img src="./af_pocket_out/af_pocket_out.png" width="80%" height="80%" alt="TOC" align=center />